Why is Silicon Valley better at innovating than most of the world?

 Rosedale goes on, “You can’t walk down the street without (almost literally) running into someone else who is starting a tech company.
 While tech ventures are individually risky, a sufficiently large number of them close to each other makes the experience of working in startups safe for any one individual.”

 “I like to visualize this as a series of lily pads in a pond, occasionally submerging as their funding runs out,” he explains.
 “If you are a frog, and there are enough other lily pads nearby, you’ll do just fine.”

 “Beyond simply having a lot of people near you to work with, I believe that the openness and willingness to share inherent to Silicon Valley is a big driver in this effect.”

 For entrepreneurial technology innovation to occur, you need two things: a densely packed population of tech-savvy entrepreneurs and a culture of freely sharing and building on ideas.

 Rosedale, who is working on the key technologies to intimately and powerfully connect people using virtual worlds, points out, “If we create a virtual world, we can expect a sudden disruption as the biggest ‘city’ of the tech future goes 100 percent online.”

 Just as the coffeehouse is a pale comparison to today’s high-density city, so too will today’s city be a pale comparison to the coming high fidelity, virtual online innovation communities.

-Imagine a near-term future where any entrepreneur, anywhere on the planet, independent of the language they speak (think instant translation), can grab their VR headset (e.g. Oculus, Hololens, Magic Leap) and immerse themselves into an extremely high resolution and low latency VR world filled with like-minded creative, insightful and experienced entrepreneurs.
+Imagine a near-term future where any entrepreneur, anywhere on the planet, independent of the language they speak (think instant translation), can grab their Virtual Reality headset (e.g. Oculus, Hololens, Magic Leap) and immerse themselves into an extremely high resolution and low latency Virtual Reality world filled with like-minded creative, insightful and experienced entrepreneurs.

 But this hyperconnected world is not happening in isolation to other changes.